metrorailings/OwlBlog/content/posts/2021-playoffs-divisional-round-insights.md

 ## Rams @ Buccaneers

 One drive in and Tampa Bay hasn't done much to pressure Matthew Stafford.
 The Rams were limited to a field goal due to McVay calling a few questionable plays in the end zone (double-dig and fade to Van Jefferson).

+Cam Akers, Odell Beckham, Tyler Higbee....the Rams are having all these weapons emerge just at the right time.